gretelai/support/README.md

 # Private Support

-If your matter is private and cannot be discussed in an open forum like GitHub, please contact us: **support[at]gretel.ai**
+If your matter is private and cannot be discussed in an open forum like GitHub, please contact us: **customer-support@gretel.ai**